vaniaski/apiautomaition/README.md

 # apiautomaition
+# Agenda
-# Aganda: This is the place holder project to learn and create the easy to use API automation project.
+This is the place holder project to learn and create the easy to use API automation project.

-# PROGRAMMING LANGUAGES
+PROGRAMMING LANGUAGES
-  # JAVA
+  JAVA
-  # Springboot
+  Springboot